Longitudinal conductivity at integer quantum Hall transitions: Introduction

 {\it where $n$ is the number of intersections between the Bloch bands at Fermi energy $\mu$ and $S_l = \big( s_{ij}\big)_{i,j=1,2}$, is a $2\times 2$ invertible matrix that defines the shape of the cone near the $l$-th intersection, see (\ref{eqn:conical}) (we omit the dependence on the cone label $l$ in $s_{ij}$ to simplify the notation).
 In particular, for isotropic cones, the right-hand side of (\ref{eqn:longitudinal-conductivity}) equals $\frac{n}{16}$.}

 Expression (\ref{eqn:longitudinal-conductivity}) depends solely on the eigenvalue structure of the Bloch Hamiltonian near the Fermi level and not on the Bloch functions.
 This is somewhat opposite to what happens for the IQHE, where the transverse conductivity is determined by the topology of the Bloch functions, and not by the energy bands.
 Thus, the longitudinal conductivity at criticality is identified as a non-topological transport property.
+In Remark \ref{rem:hald} we exhibit an explicit example of non-universality, by computing the longitudinal conductivity for the strained Haldane model.
 The proof of (\ref{eqn:longitudinal-conductivity}) is based on an adaptation of the strategy introduced in \cite{GMP12} for interacting graphene, and then applied in \cite{GMJP16, GMPhald} to the critical Haldane-Hubbard model.
-Here we consider non-interacting fermions, however for a large class of Bloch Hamiltonians, displaying conical intersections at the Fermi level, that allows to cover the generic case for quantum Hall transitions \cite{drouot}.
-It is an interesting open problem to extend our result to the case of interacting systems.
+Here we consider non-interacting fermions, however for a large class of Bloch Hamiltonians displaying conical intersections at the Fermi level, that allows to cover the generic case for quantum Hall transitions \cite{drouot}.
+With respect to the previous works \cite{GMP12, GMJP16}, our computation shows that the final expression only depends on the spectrum of a general $N\times N$ Bloch Hamiltonian close to the Fermi points, while the computations of \cite{GMJP16, GMPhald} used the explicit, asymptotic Dirac structure of the $2\times 2$ Bloch Hamiltonian close to the Fermi points.

 A similar expression for the conductivity of two-dimensional systems exhibiting conical intersections of the Bloch bands at the Fermi level has been obtained in \cite{CFLSD}.
-The setting is however different from the one of the present paper.
+The setting is however slightly different from the one of the present paper.
 In \cite{CFLSD}, the external field is introduced instantaneously, and the definition of conductivity involves a time-averaging assumption of the linear response.
-Furthermore, the assumptions of \cite{CFLSD} are more restrictive than ours: time-reversal symmetry is needed, which rules out applications to the Hall effect, and stronger symmetry and regularity assumptions of the Bloch bands close to the conical intersections are required.
+The assumptions of \cite{CFLSD} are more restrictive than ours (even though we believe that they could be relaxed): time-reversal symmetry is assumed, which rules out applications to the Hall effect, and stronger symmetry and regularity assumptions of the Bloch bands close to the conical intersections are required.
+The work \cite{CFLSD} considers isotropic cones, and obtains a universal result.
+We consider more general shapes of the conical crossing, and our formula shows under which circumstances the longitudinal conductivity takes a non-universal value.